Bond v. United States (2000)

 Bond v United States, 529 U.S. 334 (2000), was a United States Supreme Court Fourth Amendment case that applied the ruling of Minnesota v.
 Dickerson to luggage, which held that police may not physically manipulate items without a warrant without violating the Fourth Amendment.
+The Court ruled that this satisfied the two prong test established by Katz v.
+United States that, (1) a subjective expectation of privacy in the area in question and (2) that the expectation is reasonable in order for the protections of the Fourth Amendment.
+In this case, the Court ruled that since the Defendant tried to preserve his privacy by using an opaque bag and that it is reasonable for the Defendant to believe that his bag would not be felt in an "exploratory manner" that the two prongs were satisfied.

 Background

 During an immigration status check of a passenger on a bus in Texas, a United States Border Patrol Agent squeezed the soft luggage of Steven D Bond.
 The Agent thought the bag held a "brick-like" object.
 After Bond admitted that it was his bag and then consented to a search of the bag, the Border Patrol Agent found a "brick" of methamphetamine.
 Bond was arrested and indicted on Federal drug charges.
 Bond moved to suppress the "brick" of methamphetamine on the basis that the agent had conducted an illegal search of the bag when squeezing it.
 He claimed that this was a violation of the Federal Constitution's Fourth Amendment prohibition on unreasonable searches and seizures.
 The district court denied the motion, and found Bond guilty.
 The Court of Appeals held that the agent's manipulation of the bag was not a search under the Fourth Amendment.